blbadger/blbadger.github.io/deep-dream.md

 ![deep dream stoplight]({{https://blbadger.github.io}}/neural_networks/googlenet_stoplight_4bdream.png)

-But this is not the case when we optimize the activations of other layers: layer 4a has introduced animal eyes and fur, but layer 4c has enhanced the city features of the original image (note the bridges, doors, clouds, and trees) and layer 5a does not seem to have contributed much beyond some general textures.
+But this is not the case when we optimize the activations of other layers: layer 4a has introduced animal eyes and fur, but layer 5a does not seem to have contributed much beyond some general textures.
+Particularly of note is that optimization of layer 4c has enhanced the city features of the original image (note the bridges, doors, clouds, and trees) and is of somewhat higher resolution.

 ![deep dream stoplight]({{https://blbadger.github.io}}/neural_networks/stoplight_dreams.png)